ErikWegner/drupal_nagios/README.txt

    Enable the module.

 2. Go to Admin -> Settings -> Nagios monitoring.
-   Enter a unique user agent string.
+   Enter a unique ID.
+This must match what you configure Nagios for.
+   See below for more details.

    Don't forget to configure Nagios accordingly.
 See below.